digitalcredentials/issuer-coordinator/README.md

 ## Development

 To run the `issuer-coordinator` locally from the cloned repository, you'll also have to clone the repository for the [signing-service](https://github.com/digitalcredentials/signing-service) and have it running locally at the same time.
-And, similarly, if you want to include status allocation, you'll also have to clone one of the status service repositories: [status-service-db](https://github.com/digitalcredentials/status-service-db), [status-service-git](https://github.com/digitalcredentials/status-service-git).
+Additionally, if you want to include status allocation, you'll also have to clone one of the status service repositories: [status-service-db](https://github.com/digitalcredentials/status-service-db), [status-service-git](https://github.com/digitalcredentials/status-service-git).

-When running locally, the system picks up environment variables from the standard [.env](./.env) file, rather than from the env files that we recommend using with Docker Compose.
+When running locally, the system picks up environment variables from the standard [.env](.env) file, rather than from the `.env` files that we recommend using with Docker Compose.

 ### Installation